-The cast in situ construction of the curb on west end did not match the planned dimensions of the set of precast panels (see Error!
-Reference source not found. and Error!
-Reference source not found.).
+The cast in situ construction of the curb on west end did not match the planned dimensions of the set of precast panels Figure 4-7 & Figure 4-8.
 Hence, the panels were removed after trying to place them initially, and a part of the concrete in the south end wing wall was chipped away to fit the panels between the two curbs.
 The construction activity was further delayed because the specific washers for connections between transverse tie rods were not delivered by the contractor with the panels.
 The site contractor's preference was full length tie rods instead of individual tied rods for each panel with connections.
 This option was discussed with MODOT engineers at the site and it was agreed upon to use the full length option.